chubi-x/portfolio/src/content/blog/calculating-bounding-box-of-a-coordinate-grid.md

 ## How the formula works

-Now, in this formula, you are given the center of a given pixel in a grid and you want to figure out the bottom left, bottom right, top right, and top left coordinates.
+Now, in this formula, you have the coordinates for the centers of each pixel in a grid and you want to figure out the bottom left, bottom right, top right, and top left coordinates.
 In other words, `xmin`, `xmax`, `ymin` and `ymax`.
-In our case the pixels in the grid were of equal width, so calculating the width of a pixel was as easy as subtracting the center of the first pixel from the center of the pixel after it.
+In our case the pixels in the grid were of equal width, so calculating the width of one pixel gives yields the width of every pixel, which is derived by subtracting the center of the first pixel from the center of the pixel after it.

 ```
 xwidth = x2-x1